microsoft/DevSkim-VSCode-Plugin/readme-gallery.md

 ## Usage

-As you type DevSkim will flag certain security issues and call attention to them with errors or warnings (depending on a very generalized estimation of the severity).
+As a developer codes DevSkim will flag certain security issues and call attention to them with errors or warnings (depending on a very generalized estimation of the severity).
 Mousing over the issue will show a description of the problem and how to address it, and a link to more information.
-For some issues, one or safe alternitives are available in the lightbulb menu so that the issue can be fixed with a couple mouse clicks.
+For some issues, one or more safe alternitives are available in the lightbulb menu so that the issue can be fixed with a couple mouse clicks.
 For issues where the alternitive has different parameters than the unsafe API that is called out, guidance for the parameters will be inserted in the form of \<some guidance info\>  (example, when DevSkim turns gets() into fgets() it adds \<size of firstparamname\> to cue a user that they need to provide the size of the buffer).